vmware/vcf-security-and-compliance-guidelines/features-capabilities/logging/ESXi-8-Log-Message-Formats.md

 ## Indirectly Written File Format (vmsyslogd)

-The ABNF for log files written written by vmsyslogd is specified here:
+The ABNF for log files written by vmsyslogd is specified here:

 ```
       LOG-MSG         = HEADER SP MSG